Can you compost in the winter?

 When you start a compost pile in the winter it’s best to make sure the bin is completely full from the get-go.
 Any spare room in the bin is a chance for heat to escape.

-Adding a compost activator like garden soil, or this compost starter from Jobe’s organics, will give your compost a head start and make sure it heats up quickly.
+Adding a compost activator such as garden soil, or this compost starter from Jobe’s organics, will give your compost a head start and make sure it heats up quickly.

 Sprinkle a handful of activator every few inches as you’re building the pile to make it’s evenly spread out.
 I like Jobe’s product because I can be sure I’m adding plenty of beneficial microbes to my compost.